TYPO3-Documentation/Policy/Documentation/Association/Board/RulesOfProcedure.rst

 * The working relationship among the Board members is based on the principles of sincere cooperation, mutual openness, transparency and respect.

-* *uring the meetings, the Chairman manages and coordinates the respective activities of the Board members.
+* During the meetings, the Chairman manages and coordinates the respective activities of the Board members.
 Also, each member regularly provides information to the Board on all important developments and activities in his/her area of responsibility.
 Each member, irrespective of his/her professional responsibility has to coordinate all issues of fundamental and essential importance with the Chairman.

 * Avoid excessive discussions on the mailing lists; they should be kept for the meetings.